ERB and Twig Cross-Reference for Front-End Development

 {{ dump(posts) }}

 Note: dump must be enabled.
-Some implementations make it available out of the box (for example, Craft in dev mode).
+Some implementations make it available out of the box (for example, Craft CMS in dev mode).

 Slicing